-If you have been introduced to the GAPS diet, you may have the impression that grains in general are bad.
 That is not the case at all, if, you have a healthy gut.
-It is important to remember that GAPS is a temporary diet with the goal of encouraging “good” bacteria and healing the gut.
-Once intestinal healing has occurred, grains can be added to the diet – properly prepared grains, that is!
+It is important to remember that GAPS is a temporary diet with the goal of encouraging "good" bacteria and healing the gut.
+Once intestinal healing has occurred, you can add grains to your diet.
+Properly prepared grains, that is!

 Take, for example, grain preparation.
 As early as 1200 – 1500 BC the people in Guatemala soaked corn, a process called Nixtamalization.
 According to Wikipedia: